dmonesi-bioreference/test/README.md

 > `npm run plop`

 You'll be prompted for a component name.
-All necessary files will then be generated automatically.
+All necessary files, including SCSS, will then be generated automatically.

 ## Deploying a Release